 J.Crew and Anthropologie are two very similar chain store brands.
 Yet each of them have their own, unique approach to how they communicate with their audiences.
-On their blog, J.Crew positions itself as a team of stylists and fashion curators.
-In terms of content, the focus lies on the designs and the production processes of clothing.
-The texts are carefully formulated and rich in detail.

 It is not the companies themselves who are the heroes in these examples – it is their target groups.
 J. Crew and Anthropologie act as mentors who respond to the growth needs of their audiences.
 On the one hand, J. Crew is the detective who uncovers the people behind the scenes, using detailed language and a clear focus.
 Thus, he responds to the need for perfection.
 On the other hand, Anthropologie speaks of the magician, who dreamily and playfully reveals the beautiful and undiscovered.

 Although the model of the mentor-archetypes is already widespread in branding, often it remains superficial.
 After all, not every magician has the same tricks up his sleeve.

 And not all detectives investigate in the same way.

 On social media, millions of companies talk to their customers in one way or another.
 For brands, this means shaping their mentor archetypes into a unique character and giving them their own voice.
 Finding the right tone, however, is a complex undertaking.
 Here are just a few of the most important aspects of how to determine a brand voice: